SPECCHIODB/specchio.ch/src/downloads/README.md

 The SPECCHIO Application consists of a Java application plus a number of library files.
-We recommend using the multi-platform installer: specchio-installer.jar.
+We recommend using the multi-platform installer: [specchio-installer.jar][https://jenkins.specchio.ch/job/SPECCHIO/lastSuccessfulBuild/artifact/src/client/build/distributions/specchio-installer.jar].

 The SPECCHIO client and server binaries are also available as ZIP archives.

-Details about the features contained in the different versions can be found in the respective [User Guides](/guides/).
+Details about the operation of SPECCHIO can be found in the respective [User Guides](/guides/).